torres11991/dap-curriculum/Section07/activities/7-homework.md

 1. What is a Tensor?
 1. Name a reason why it's better using  NumPy for Data Analysis than using a Python List?
 1. When creating an "empty" array, where do the elements come from?
+1. What does Pandas stand for?
+1. What are the 2 collections used in Pandas?
+1. Name 4 things Pandas can do for us.
+1. To permanently sort a DataFrame, which keyword should one use with the `df.sort()` method?
+1. What is a CSV
+1. When cleaning data what values do we not like in our data?

 <br>